-USAID supports Zimbabweans’ efforts to achieve the democratic transition outlined in the 2008 Global Political Agreement.
+We support Zimbabweans’ efforts to achieve the democratic transition outlined in the 2008 Global Political Agreement.
 U.S. assistance increases citizens’ ability to participate in democratic processes and strengthens democratic institutions.

-USAID’s broad portfolio of health programs combat diseases such as HIV/AIDS, malaria, and TB, and provides integrated maternal, reproductive, and child health care through sustainable health systems.
+Our broad portfolio of health programs combat diseases such as HIV/AIDS, malaria, and TB, and provides integrated maternal, reproductive, and child health care through sustainable health systems.